ibm-cloud-docs/containers/cs_ingress.md

 Now, both URLs resolve to the same domain and are thus both serviced by the same ALB.
 However, because the resource in the staging namespace is registered with the `stage` subdomain, the Ingress ALB correctly routes requests from the `stage.domain.net/app3` URL to only `app3`.

 {: #wildcard_tls}
 The IBM-provided Ingress subdomain wildcard, `*.<cluster_name>.<globally_unique_account_HASH>-0000.<region>.containers.appdomain.cloud`, is registered by default for your cluster.
 The IBM-provided TLS certificate is a wildcard certificate and can be used for the wildcard subdomain.
-If you want to use a custom domain, you must register the custom domain as a wildcard domain such as `*.custom_domain.net`.
-To use TLS, you must get a wildcard certificate.
+If you want to use a wildcard custom domain, you must register the custom domain as a wildcard domain such as `*.custom_domain.net`, and to use TLS, you must get a wildcard certificate.
 {: note}

 ### Multiple domains within a namespace